chunliyu0/-/KeyPoints.md

 Difference between null and "" for a string:</br>
--"" is an actual string, albeit an empty one.
+- "" is an actual string, albeit an empty one.
--null, however, means that the String variable points to nothing.
+- null, however, means that the String variable points to nothing.